Meet Our Teachers

 David Achim

-TEACHER OF P.E. & HEAD OF YEAR 8
+TEACHER OF P.E. & HEAD OF Mures

 David Achim joined the British School of Bucharest as the new Primary School Physical Education teacher and a Year 7 Tutor.